annpocoyo/Folder-Locker/README.md

 # Folder-Locker
 A Folder Locker.
 ## What is it
-Its a batch file that locks a folder that it maked when its set it up.
+Its a batch file that locks a folder that it created when its setup.
 ## Who is it for
 For People who went to Prevent Files From Being Viewed by Locking Them.
 ## How to Install and Use